Why is how I breathe important?

 What about COVID-19?

 All employees are fully vaccinated and observe necessary safety measures to control the spread of COVID-19.
 In many ways, it has changed the way that society values breathing, and it has never been more important.
-You might be experiencing symptoms from past infection, increased anxiety during the pandemic, or simply training your and strengthening the muscles that support your breathing.
-Academy West is committed to providing care in safe environment that fits your needs.
+You might be experiencing symptoms from past infection or increased anxiety during the pandemic.
+Or maybe you're simply training and strengthening the muscles that support your breathing.
+Academy West is committed to providing care in a safe environment that fits your needs.
 We are available for in-clinic and home visits with strict safety standards, as well as virtual telehealth sessions.
-Masks are required to enter our clinic, but will be removred at times to effectively evaluate breathing for those indivudals who are vaccinted.
+Masks are required to enter our clinic but will be removed at times to effectively evaluate breathing for those indivudals who are vaccinted.
 All family members accompanying patients are required to wear masks.